yraucoules/deskoin-market/README.md

 ## Project description

-The project consists of the global BTC / EUR market (in this example composed of 2 Kraken and Binance exchanges).
+The project consists of the global BTC / EUR market (in this example composed of Kraken and Binance exchanges).

 Each market has a name and contains a list of values (price, volume).
 The price is expressed in EUR.
 Volume is the volume of BTC available for the given price.

-_Example: {10,1} means that there is 1 BTC available for the price of 10 EUR._
+_Example: {10,1} means that there is 1 BTC available for the price of 10 EUR/u._

 Market values are constantly changing (randomly in this project).